AbdullahAymanMSRE/cheat-sheets/mysql_cheat_sheet.md

 ```

 ## GROUP BY:
  groups data with same value, it returns one row for each group.
-In other words, it reduces the number of rows in the result set.
+In other words, it reduces the number of rows in the result set.you often use the GROUP BY clause with aggregate functions such as SUM, AVG, MAX, MIN, and COUNT.
+The aggregate function that appears in the SELECT clause provides the information of each group.
 ```sql
 SELECT * FROM tableName GROUP BY columnName;
 ```

 ![alt text](https://www.mysqltutorial.org/wp-content/uploads/2021/07/MySQL-Group-By.svg "order of select clauses")
+### Having
+it is used in the SELECT statement to specify filter conditions for a group of rows or aggregates.
+Notice that the HAVING clause applies a filter condition to each group of rows, while the WHERE clause applies the filter condition to each individual row.
 ## Stored Procedures
 ### create a stored procedure
 ```sql